CryptidDragon/CryptidDragon/README.md

 Female | Age 25 | USA

-Though I'm an adult, I typically play on the Safe server on Pony.town since 18+ generally allows ""adult"" topics/NSFW, and I personally don't like that.
+Though I'm an adult, I typically play on the Safe server on Pony.town since the 18+ server generally allows ""adult"" topics/NSFW, and I'm personally not comfortable with that.

 I am fairly quiet, socially awkward, and very introverted.
-I'm also not that great at carrying conversations.
+I'm not that great at carrying conversations.
 Bear with me, lol! :J

 If I randomly disconnect, it is most likely my connection being flaky.